 4.4.12.e.iv.
-The Mobility and Parking Management Plan, required for all Institutional District Campus Plans, shall demonstrate that all parking can be accommodated on campus or that provisions can be made to accommodate additional parking off site with a shared parking agreement, and shall include a parking plan showing all spaces on impermeable and permeableimpervious and pervious surfaces numbered, with quantitative data of parking spaces required by each Use, and parking spaces provided and
+The Mobility and Parking Management Plan, required for all Institutional District Campus Plans, shall demonstrate that all parking can be accommodated on campus or that provisions can be made to accommodate additional parking off site with a shared parking agreement, and shall include a parking plan showing all spaces on impervious and pervious surfaces numbered, with quantitative data of parking spaces required by each Use, and parking spaces provided and a mobility plan for pedestrian, bicycle and vehicle circulation routes, including connections to transit, and sidewalks and paths within public-rights-of-way.